vanHeemstraPictures/manim/300/100/130/README.md

 sudo apt-get install libavdevice-dev
 ```

-if it gives error then one more command needs to be run:
+If it gives an error then one more command needs to be run:
 ```
 pip install -I moderngl==5.5.4
 ```